OWASP/ASVS/4.0/en/0x10-V1-Architecture.md

 ## Control Objective

 Security architecture has almost become a lost art in many organizations.
 The days of the enterprise architect have passed in the age of DevSecOps.
 The application security field must catch up and adopt agile security principles while re-introducing leading security architecture principles to software practitioners.
 Architecture is not an implementation, but a way of thinking about a problem that has potentially many different answers, and no one single "correct" answer.
-All too often, security is seen as inflexible and demanding that developers fix code in a particular way, when the developers may know a great deal better way to solve the problem.
+All too often, security is seen as inflexible and demanding that developers fix code in a particular way, when the developers may know a much better way to solve the problem.
 There is no single, simple solution for architecture, and to pretend otherwise is a disservice to the software engineering field.

 A specific implementation of a web application is likely to be revised continuously throughout its lifetime, but the overall architecture will likely rarely change but evolve slowly.
 Security architecture is identical - we need authentication today, we will require authentication tomorrow, and we will need it five years from now.
 If we make sound decisions today, we can save a lot of effort, time, and money if we select and re-use architecturally compliant solutions.
 For example, a decade ago, multifactor authentication was rarely implemented.